Last Updated: October 6, 2021

 - Pro Edition – For Professional Developers, Testers, and Power Users – $99.00 per year

 - Business Edition – For Workplaces – $99.99 per year

 There are two editions of Parallels Desktop for Mac available for existing Parallels users:

 - Parallels Desktop 16.5 for Mac Standard Edition – For Home & Student Use – $49.99

 - Parallels Desktop Pro Edition – For Professional Developers, Testers, and Power Users – $49.99

 Both these upgrade editions are available for one-time purchase as well as yearly subscription plans.

 Note: All these pricing plans are for one computer.

 Parallels, Inc. also offers 30-day money-back guarantee for products purchased from their website and retail outlets.
-However, to receive a full refund for products purchase from retail stores, customers need to return the product along with its original box with the UPC bar code intact, all print materials that came in the box, and purchase receipt.
+However, to receive a full refund from retail stores, customers need to return the product as if it was new.
+This means its original box with the UPC bar code intact, all print materials in the box, and purchase receipt.

 Overall, Parallels Desktop 16.5 is a great software for Mac users.
 It allows them to operate two different operating systems – Mac and a guest OS – at the same time without the need to reboot the computer.
 While it offers plenty of useful features, some are only available with yearly subscription plans.
 Also, centralized administration and management are only available in the Parallels desktop business edition.
 However, these are only minor limitations and do not really hamper the experience.
 So, if you regularly need to use another operating system, such as Windows, with your macOS, Parallels Desktop 16.5 will be a good purchase for you.